Skillz4Killz/vainglory-news/README.md

 4. Guides Tab

-- Shows articles that are meant to be teaching players
+- Shows guides that are meant to be teaching players

+5. Entertainment Tab

+- Shows Twitch Live Streams for Vainglory.
-- Shows videos that are meant to be teaching players
+	- **STRICT** requirements and rules to be on this list.

-5. Esports Tab

 - Shows community tournaments
+- Show Vainglory Esports related news
+- Show Video Content like Youtube Videos

 6. Tools Tab